What are “if Clauses”?

 If you came with us, you would have fun.

-How to use the imperfect subjunctive?
+How to Conjugate the Verbs

 parlare | credere | partire | |